material-motion/material-motion/plan-execution-pattern.md

 ## Separation of plan/execution

 This section defines a software design pattern.
-This pattern aids the development of complex interactive applications.

 **Plan**: a detailed proposal for doing or achieving something.